-- Helmet – must be in good condition, fit correctly and comply with the current EU Standard ECE 22.05.
+- Helmet – must be in good condition, fit correctly and comply with the current EU Standard ECE 22.05/22.06 or British Standard BS 6658:1985 and carry the BSI Kitemark .
 The safety helmet visor or any other form of eye protection must also comply with EU safety standards.

-Should you have any questions regarding clothing Instructors will be at St Peter Port School at weekends and can discuss any issues or concerns you have.
+Should you have any questions regarding clothing, Instructors will be at GMTS at weekends and can discuss any issues or concerns you have.

 - Brakes – both front and rear brakes must be working, brake pads must be checked for wear and should be replaced if worn.

-- Chain – should be lubricated and adjusted to manufacturer’s recommendation.
+- Chain – should be lubricated and adjusted to the manufacturer’s recommendation.

 - Electrics – working indicators, front and rear lights, brake lights when applying either the front or rear brake, working horn.

-- Mirrors – a minimum of one mirror is required (right hand side) – students will benefit greatly from having a right and left mirror fitted.
+- Mirrors – You should have 2 mirrors – students will benefit greatly from having a right and left mirror fitted.

 - Tires – must be correctly inflated, have sufficient tread depth and not suffer from any damage or be in poor condition due to age.